rocicorp/replicache/doc/setup.md

 The next step is to use the data in the Client View to render your UI.

-Thd model is that your UI is a [pure function](https://en.wikipedia.org/wiki/Pure_function) of the data in Replicache.
+The model is that your UI is a [pure function](https://en.wikipedia.org/wiki/Pure_function) of the data in Replicache.
 There is no separate in-memory state.
 Everything\* goes in Replicache.

 Whenver the data in Replicache changes — either due to local mutations or syncing with the server — subscriptions will fire, and your UI components re-render.
 Easy.